okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-google-authenticator/main/aspnet/challengeintegrationsteps.md

 ### 5: Check Authenticator Status

-When the user selects Google Authenticator to authenticate themselves and clicks **Submit**, the form posts back to the `SelectAuthenticatorAsync` method.
-This checks whether the user is in Challenge Flow or Enrollment Flow.
+When the user selects Google Authenticator to authenticate themselves and clicks **Submit**, the application checks whether the user is in Challenge Flow or in Enrollment Flow by posting back to `SelectAuthenticatorAsync`.

 When in Challenge Flow, a call is made to `idxClient.SelectChallengeAuthenticatorAsync`, using its `selectAuthenticatorOptions` parameter to pass in the Google Authenticator factor ID.